 The Lower Coleman Glacier:

 It is rare to find such easy access to the so-called ablated zone (the snow free zone) of a glacier.
-The lower Coleman Glacier does not only offer this, but you can literally get there from the car in just over 2 hours.
+The lower Coleman Glacier does not only offer this, but you can get there from the car in just over 2 hours.
 To make it even better our comfortable camp at "Merkwood" is located about ten walking minutes from the ice of the Lower Coleman Glacier.
 Why should you care?
 A big and very important component of learning how to move around competently on crampons are the so-called classic crampon techniques and those are clearly best learned on dry glacier ice, not on soft snow.
-We also ice climb on the lower Coleman Glacier and the safe Seracs of the Lower Coleman Glacier are nothing short of spectacular.
+We also ice climb on the safe seracs of the Lower Coleman Glacier which are nothing short of spectacular.

 The upper camps:

-We have two choices there with the Hogsback Camp at 6000 feet or the Heliotrope Ridge Camp at 7200 feet.
-The lower camp offers dry comfortable camping with running water and the upper camp offer views that seem to want to satisfy several Pacific Northwest cliches.
+We have two choices for an upper camp with the Hogsback Camp at 6000 feet or the Heliotrope Ridge Camp at 7200 feet.
+The lower camp offers dry comfortable camping with running water and the upper camp offers views that satisfy several Pacific Northwest cliches.
 You will look at the impressive Coleman Headwall of Mount Baker with the sprawling Coleman and Roosevelt Glaciers below it, then to the west are the endless sunsets over the San Juan Islands and to the North West you will see the city lights of Vancouver BC.

 A rewarding summit:

 Climbing to the top of Mount Baker is essentially part of the course curriculum and the route via the Coleman-Deming Col is moderately strenuous, glaciated from camp to summit, and very scenic.
 The Coleman-Deming Route is a great moderate glacier route in a big mountain environment.

 Colfax Peak is a seldom visited satelite Peak of the Mount Baker uplift.
 Because of its lonely feel it is very rewarding.